SQLEditor and Apple Silicon (ARM) Macs

 However Apple has announced that these new Macs will have an emulation system that allows software written for Intel chips to work on the ARM chips.

-If you have access to an ARM based Mac and would be interested in testing beta versions and providing feedback please email at support@malcolmhardie.com.
+If you have access to an ARM based Mac and would be interested in testing beta versions please email at support@malcolmhardie.com.

 Extra testers would be much appreciated.